 How Much Does it Cost to Use a Stock Broker in the UK?

 There is no standard trading cost when it comes to stock investing.
 Different stockbrokers maintain different types of charges on their trading platforms.
 But while there is no way of telling how much it costs to trade stocks in the UK, most of the stock brokerages are rather transparent.
-They are upfront with the charges on their platform and will let you view the cost of a trade before you hit the buy or sell order.
+They are required to be upfront with the charges on their platform and will let you view the cost of a trade before you hit the buy or sell order.

 That said, you need to understand the cost of trading can be split into trading and non-trading fees.
 Trading fees comprise the actual spreads and overnight fees for leveraged trades.
 Non-trading fees, on the other hand, range from deposit and withdrawal processing fees, currency conversion fees, inactivity fees, broker commission, and any other administrative charges imposed by a stockbroker.